smartDIYs/Manual/EN/Etcher_Laser/manual/particle_filter.md

 <img src="./images/Particle_Filter_2.jpg">
 <img src="./images/Particle_Filter_3.jpg">
 <img src="./images/Particle_Filter_4.jpg">

-Install a spare fuse.
-Use a screwdriver as shown in the picture to remove the fuse socket from the power switch on the left side of the dust collector.
+To install a spare fuse, use a screwdriver as shown in the picture above to remove the fuse socket from the power switch on the left side of the dust collector.

 <img src="./images/Particle_Filter_5.jpg">

 The socket is originally equipped with a fuse.
-Store the black cylinder part with a spare fuse.
+Store the black cylinder part with the spare fuse.
+If you already have a spare fuse, store this one as well.
+Replace the fuse socket.

 <img src="./images/Particle_Filter_6.jpg">